InteragencyEcologicalProgram/zooper/README.md

   - Calculates total CPUE for higher taxonomic levels
   - Some plankters appear in multiple nested taxa (e.g., Calanoida, Copepoda)
-  - Perserves taxonomic resolution and creates taxonomic categories that are comparable across all datasets
+  - Preserves taxonomic resolution and creates taxonomic categories that are comparable across all datasets
   - Labels taxa that are comparable across all datasets, warns about those that are not.